iamrikie/solutech/README.md

 <br><br><br>
-An example of my api test, - showing relationship between users, tasks, and status as per the ERD, <br>
+<b><i>The results of the API testing below illustrate both the interrelation between users, tasks, and status and the sequence of events in compliance with the provided Entity-Relationship Diagram (ERD).</i></b> <br>

 ![Screenshot 2023-04-23 122123](https://user-images.githubusercontent.com/56028045/233861073-b1fed9d0-2130-41be-84be-c9a01c4866c3.png) <br>